Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

-given a tree and a path decomposition of width $\tw$ and $\pw$, respectively. \end{lemma} \begin{proof} We can assume that $\Time$ and $\Size$ are non-decreasing functions.
-Then the running time follows immediately by bounding the size of $c[t,s]$ and then computing its representative set.
-We can inductively assume that the size of the given table entries is bounded by $\Size(\tw+1)$.
+Then, we can decide, for a given \AntiFactorSize{\ex} instance, whether there is a solution of size exactly $s$ in time \( \Ostar{\Time(\tw+1, (m+1) \cdot \Size(\tw+1)^2)} \) and \( \Ostar{\Time(\pw+1, 2\Size(\pw+1))} \) given a tree and a path decomposition of width $\tw$ and $\pw$, respectively. \end{lemma} \begin{proof} We can assume that $\Time$ and $\Size$ are non-decreasing functions and inductively that the size of the given table entries is bounded by $\Size(\tw+1)$.
+The running time follows immediately by bounding the size of $c[t,s]$ and then computing its representative set.
 The correctness follows directly from \cref{lem:algo:paraBySize:correctness}. \end{proof}